ishkawa/APIKit/Documentation/DefiningRequestProtocolForWebService.md

 ### JSON Mapping

 There are several JSON mapping library such as [Himotoki](https://github.com/ikesyo/Himotoki), [Argo](https://github.com/thoughtbot/Argo) and [Unbox](https://github.com/JohnSundell/Unbox).
 These libraries provide protocol that define interface to decode `AnyObject` into JSON model type.
-If you adopt one of them, you can give default implementation to `responseFromObject()`.
-Here is an example of default implementation with Himotoki 2:
+If you adopt one of them, you can give default implementation to `responseFromObject(_:URLResponse:)`.
+Here is an example of default implementation with Himotoki:

 ```swift
 import Himotoki